 Employee-paid premiums for HDHPs rose 7 to 12 percent year-over-year, far outpacing the annual rate of inflation.*

 *Using USBLS annual inflation rate for the United States was 1.6% as of 12/2016.

 With deductibles increasing nearly 10 percent from 2016, PPO plans crept even closer to the official IRS definition of an HDHP.

 Nearly half of large employers now offer at least one of three major voluntary income protection benefits (accident, critical illness, hospital indemnity).

-Here are steps you can take to help employees rightsize their benefits and become savvy health care consumers.
+Here are some steps employers can take to help employees “rightsize” their benefits and become savvy health care consumers.